monarch-initiative/gpt-mapping-manuscript/manuscript.md

 We evaluate against LogMap, which is one of the top-performing mappers in the OAEI.

 We convert LogMap results to SSSOM [doi@10.1093/database/baac035].

-We apply a cutoff filter...
+(Harshad to write)

+To generate anatomy test sets, we generated pairwise mappings between species-specific anatomy ontologies, using the Uberon and CL mappings as the gold standard. i.e. if a pair of concepts are transitively linked via Uberon or CL, then they are considered a match.

+To evaluate against the gold standard we only considered "best" mappings from each method

+LogMap produces a score with each mapping, so we scanned all scores to determine the optimal score threshold in terms of accuracy (F1) (note this gives LogMap an advantage over our method, which does not produce a score).

+For the MapperGPT method, we filtered any mapping that is not predicted to be EXACT.

 ## Results

 ### Task

-We generated 325 candidate lexical matches between ZFA and FBbt.
+We generated 325 candidate lexical matches between FBbt and ZFA (see methods).

 We ran these through MapperGPT.